Koenigplatz Kennel - Lhasa Apso

 Dogs

-Landry is our Lhasa dog.
-Landry recently passed pass away.
-We had owned Landry for over 16 years.
-Landry has great temperment and the love of my wife.
+Landry was our Lhasa dog.
+We have had Landry for over 15 years.
+He was the reason we got into breeding Lhasa Apsos.
+Landry had great temperment and the love of my wife.
+He recently passed over the Rainbow Bridge Jan.
+2023

 Click the link to see more details of Landry and Emmitt